-Model used: ADAPT
+Model used: Statistical catch at age

-Software used: ADMODEL Builder
+Software used: MUPPET

 The assessment of Icelandic haddock has since 2007 been conducted with an Adapt type model tuned with both the surveys.
 The only change done since then is recompilation of catch in numbers in 2010 to include ages 10-14.
 Treatment of the oldest agegroup was also changed that year but apart from that, the model settings describe here have been used since 2007.